“Julian's wide expertise in the industry brings with him an impeccable commercial acumen.” (Chambers UK 2023)

 Julian Bailey is a partner in the London office of White & Case LLP, practising in the firm's International Arbitration and Construction and Engineering Groups.
-He advises on contentious international construction and infrastructure projects across a variety of industries, including transport, energy, petrochemical, process plant, industrial, retail, residential, tourism, healthcare, mining, marine, insurance and defence.
+He advises on international construction and infrastructure projects across a variety of industries, including transport, oil & gas, power (including renewables), petrochemical, process plant, industrial, retail, residential, tourism, healthcare, mining, marine, insurance and defence.
 Julian has been active in relation to projects on most continents, representing sovereign governments, developers and contractors in large construction and engineering projects and disputes.

 Julian is actively involved in construction law issues and was Chairman of the Society of Construction Law (UK) (2015-2016), the leading industry body for construction law.
 He is also the author of "Construction Law, London Publishing Partnership, 3rd ed 2020 (a three volume general text on construction law as it applies in England, Australia, Hong Kong and Singapore, with an international outlook)", one of the leading books on construction law.

 Representing a Middle Eastern sovereign government in multiple arbitrations concerning a major transport infrastructure project.
 Approximately US$1bn claimed in total.
 FIDIC contracts (Yellow and Red), ICC arbitration.

 Representing an African government in an ICC arbitration concerning a large transport infrastructure project.
 FIDIC Red Book, ICC arbitration.

 Representing a French / Norwegian company in High Court litigation in Northern Ireland and arbitration concerning a sub-sea electrical interconnector.
 FIDIC Yellow Book, ICC arbitration, £135m dispute.

 Representing a Middle Eastern company in a US$300m dispute concerning a polypropylene plant.
 EPC Contract, ICC arbitration.